claudioametrano/UnFATE/README.md

 Assemblies must be in fasta files ending in .fna(.gz).
 Additionally, Gblocks requires sample names to be a reasonable length (<30-ish characters, I don't know the exact number).

 4. Run UnFATE using the command line.
 For example:
-`python3 main_wrap.py -b ~/path/to/protein/fasta/UnFATE_markers_195.fas -t ~/path/to/target_enrichment/ -a ~/path/to/assemblies/ --c 8 -n Tuber Morchella --f -o ~/path/to/output/`
+`python3 main_wrap.py -b ~/path/to/protein/fasta/UnFATE_markers_195.fas -t ~/path/to/target_enrichment/ -a ~/path/to/assemblies/ --c 8 -n Tuber Morchella -f -o ~/path/to/output/`

   * Consider running the script from a "tmux" detachable session, as the run can be very long, according to how many samples you have (this tools is usually preinstalled in Linux).
 Analyses with hundreds of samples should be run on server-grade hardware!
   * Consider logging the script output with `python3 main_wrap.py {params} |& tee <logfile>`.
 This saves the stdout and stderr from running main_wrap.py into \<logfile\> as well as printing it to the console.